Policies on Video and Filming Objects

 - The Producer agrees to identify Peabody Museum staff or affiliates interviewed in the film as Peabody Museum staff or affiliates in the film in appropriate closing credits or to identify objects as being in the collections of the Peabody Museum.

-Permission for photography or filming in the Museum may be granted only by the External Relations office.
+Permission for photography or filming in the museum galleries (both in the Peabody Museum and Harvard Museum of Natural History) may be granted only by Harvard Museums of Science & Culture.
 Requests of any kind from the media and all requests for photography or filming in the galleries should be directed to:

 Faith Sutter, Media and Communications Specialist 617-495-3397